Destructors

 }

-will have its data1 and data2's fields destructors whenever it "would" be dropped, even though it itself doesn't implement Drop.
+will have the destructors of its data1 and data2 fields called whenever it "would" be dropped, even though it itself doesn't implement Drop.
 We say that such a type needs Drop, even though it is not itself Drop.

 Similarly,